INSPIRE: Intensity and spatial information-based deformable image registration: Intensity and Spatial Information-Based Deformable Image Registration

-Here $\text{GM}(x; \sigma_{\text{GM}})$ denotes the magnitude of the Gaussian finite difference.
-This enables to sample points around sharp edges and transitions with an increased probability.

-We propose to filter out all elements with a probability lower than some small value $t_{\text{GM}}$, such as $10^{-9}$, to make the sampling process more efficient.
-If the set of points with a gradient magnitude exceeding the threshold is empty, \eqref{eq:pgw} is undefined, in which case we use a uniform sampling scheme instead.
-The gradient-weighted sampling depends on the $\sigma_{\text{GM}}$ parameter of the Gaussian-derivative, which may allow tuning to the size of structures and the desired width of the region of mass around edges.
-The hyper-parameter $t_{\text{GM}}$ is only included for filtering out points to speed up the sampling and reduce the memory required (not for improving registration quality), hence it does not require careful tuning.
-An example of the sampling scheme is shown on a retinal image in Fig.~\ref{fig:stochasticsampling}.
+where $\mathcal{X}$ is the random point variable and $\text{GM}(y; \sigma_{\text{GM}}, t_{\text{GM}})$ denotes the Gaussian gradient magnitude, with smoothing $\sigma_{\text{GM}}$ and where values below $t_{\text{GM}}$ are set to $0$.
+If no points exceed the gradient magnitude threshold, \eqref{eq:pgw} is undefined, in which case we use uniform sampling instead.
+The parameter $\sigma_{\text{GM}}$ of the Gaussian-derivative allows tuning to the size of structures and the desired width of the region of mass around edges.
+An example of sampling based on \eqref{eq:pgw}, applied to a retinal image, is shown in Fig.~\ref{fig:stochasticsampling}.

-In comparison to previous approaches \cite{bhagalia2009accelerated}, this sampling does not depend on the transformation; each image is sampled independent of the other and the probabilities may thus remain constant for all iterations corresponding to a given resolution level in the coarse-to-fine pyramid optimization.
+In comparison to previous approaches \cite{bhagalia2009accelerated}, this sampling does not depend on the transformation; each image is sampled independent of the other and the probabilities thus remain unchanged for all iterations corresponding to a given resolution level in the coarse-to-fine pyramid optimization, saving computational time.
+Furthermore, \cite{bhagalia2009accelerated} is asymmetric, assigning distinct roles to the two images, unlike the proposed sampling method.

 \paragraph{Combination of sampling schemes}